shuang-jie/Shuangjie-Zhang/content/home/featured.md

 title: Publications
 subtitle: ''

-# content:
+content:
-#   # Page type to display.
+  # Page type to display.
 E.g. post, talk, publication...
-#   page_type: publication
+  page_type: publication
-#   # Choose how many pages you would like to display (0 = all pages)
+  # Choose how many pages you would like to display (0 = all pages)
-#   count: 0
+  count: 0
-#   # Filter on criteria
+  # Filter on criteria
-#   filters:
+  filters:
-#     author: ''
+    author: ''
-#     category: ''
+    category: ''
-#     publication_type: ''
+    publication_type: ''
-#     tag: ''
+    tag: ''
-#   # Page order: descending (desc) or ascending (asc) date.
+  # Page order: descending (desc) or ascending (asc) date.
-#   order: desc
+  order: desc
- # content:
- #  BAYESIAN MODELING OF INTERACTION BETWEEN FEATURES IN SPARSE MULTIVARIATE COUNT DATA WITH APPLICATION TO MICROBIOME STUDY.

 design:
   # Choose a view for the listings: